Columbia Records: Logos and branding

 The acquisition of rights to the Columbia trademarks by EMI (including the "Magic Notes" logo) presented the company with a dilemma regarding which logo to use.
 For much of the 1990s, Columbia released its albums with the "walking eye" logo absent, just the "COLUMBIA" word mark in the Bodoni Classic Bold typeface.
 Columbia experimented with bringing back the "Notes and Mic" logo but without the CBS mark on the microphone.
 That logo is currently used in the "Columbia Jazz" series of jazz releases and reissues.
 A modified "Magic Notes" logo is found on the logo for Sony Classical.
 In mid to late 1999, it was eventually decided that the "Walking Eye" (previously the CBS Records logo outside North America) would be Columbia's logo, with the retained Columbia word mark design, throughout the world except in Japan where Nippon Columbia has the rights to the Columbia trademark to this day and continues to use the "Magic Notes" logo.
 In Japan, CBS/Sony Records was renamed Sony Records in 1991 and stopped using the "Walking Eye" logo in 1998.

 List of Columbia Records artists

-In October 2012, there were 85 recording artists signed to Columbia Records, making it the largest of the three flagship labels owned by Sony Music (followed by RCA Records with 78 artists and Epic Records with 43 artists).
+In October 2012, there were 85 recording artists signed to Columbia Records.
+As of December 2025, Columbia Records features 165 artists.

-As of 2025, the roster includes Barbra Streisand, Baby Keem, Bruce Springsteen, Celine Dion, Beyoncé, Adele, Rosalía, Seohyun, Harry Styles, Miley Cyrus, Lil Nas X, Blink-182, Addison Rae, Jennie, Dove Cameron, Central Cee, Chlöe, Halsey, Ive, Tyler, the Creator, Pharrell Williams, Luke Bryan, Tame Impala, Chris Stapleton, Chuck Wicks, Dominic Fike, the Kid Laroi, Slayyyter and many more.